Play therapy is a type of therapy that, as the name suggests, involves playing.

 The conference is an excellent way for play therapists to network and share knowledge with other play therapists, as well as a great way to fulfill continuing education requirements.
 It is also the best place for vendors to inform play therapists about potential new play therapy tools and games.

-If books are not for you, or if you prefer a bit more information before committing to a book, here are some PDFs and PowerPoint presentations that might be helpful.
-From collections of play therapy interventions to PDFs which can help you decide if your child needs play therapy, here are some short-form sources of information.
+If books are not for you, or if you prefer a bit more information before committing to a book, here are PDFs that might be helpful.

 For parents who are unsure how to support their child during play therapy (or parents who are unsure if their child needs play therapy), the Child Guidance Clinic in Singapore has put together this PDF.
 It is meant to be in brochure form, so the sections are a bit out of order.